 The category 'improvised homes, tents and sleepers out' also included overseas visitors and Australian residents who were on camping holidays.
 International visitors can be identified because they report a usual address overseas, and Australian holidaymakers can be identified because they report a usual address 'elsewhere in Australia'.
-Once both groups were removed, this left 16 375 individuals nationally in 'improvised dwellings, tents and sleepers out', including 78 people in this category in the Australian Capital Territory.
+Once both groups were removed, this left 16 375 individuals nationally in 'improvised dwellings, tents and sleepers out', including 2392 people in this category in Western Australia.